 Above, we see New York, Paris, Tunis, and Atlanta.
 Manhattan’s rectangular grid originates from the New York Commissioners’ Plan of 1811.
 You can see Broadway weaving diagonally across it.
 At the center of the Paris square mile lies the Arc de Triomphe, from which Baron Haussmann’s streets radiate outward, remnants of his massive demolition and renovation of 19th century Paris.
 At the center of the Tunis square mile lies its Medina, with a complex urban fabric that evolved over the middle ages.
 Finally, Atlanta is typical of many American downtowns: fairly coarse-grained, disconnected, and surrounded by freeways.

 One final example: square miles of central Boston, Jumeirah circle in Dubai, suburban northeastern Sacramento, and Osaka, Japan.
-What can you tell about these cities from their street patterns?
+What can you tell about these neighborhoods from their street patterns?

 Several more examples and all the code to reproduce these diagrams are in this notebook in OSMnx’s GitHub repo.
 You can adapt it to visualize any street network anywhere in the world.
 For more info, check out the paper about OSMnx.